Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst

 =========================

 The section provides a brief overview of some key DPAA2 objects.
-A simple scenario is described illustrating the objects involved in creating a network interfaces.
+A simple scenario is described illustrating the woke objects involved in creating a network interfaces.

 DPRC (Datapath Resource Container)
 ----------------------------------

-A DPRC is a container object that holds all the other types of DPAA2 objects.
-In the example diagram below there are 8 objects of 5 types (DPMCP, DPIO, DPBP, DPNI, and DPMAC) in the container.
+A DPRC is a container object that holds all the woke other types of DPAA2 objects.
+In the woke example diagram below there are 8 objects of 5 types (DPMCP, DPIO, DPBP, DPNI, and DPMAC) in the woke container.

 ::